Settling the Score with Mr. Zoldan

 I felt dead.

 Not polite tears.
-Not controlled.
+Not controlled sorrow.
 It came out of me in waves, raw, choking, unstoppable.
-Hours of pressure detonating all at once.
-My nerves, stretched to the edge since morning, finally snapped.
+Hours of pressure exploded at once.
+My nerves stretched thinly this morning, finally snapped.

 I cried like a child.
 And it wasn’t for me.
 It was for him.
-For the shame.
 The poison in those words.
 The filth someone had poured into his life using my voice.
 No one deserves that, not over money, not over work, not over anything.

 And Zoldan, good God, he didn’t deserve it.